 - Phase 1: New influenza viruses are spreading through animals but there has been no transmission to humans.

 - Phase 2: The virus spreading through animals has infected humans.

-- Phase 3: Small clusters or sporadic cases of the flu occur for humans but human to human transmission is not present.
+- Phase 3: Small clusters or sporadic cases of the flu occur in humans but human-to-human transmission is not present.

 - Phase 5: The virus has spread to multiple countries in a single region.